 In place of courtroom judges, ADR proceedings typically use neutral professionals.

 These professionals are used to guide the parties’ own negotiations, render a decision or advise the parties.
 Many ADR professionals are former judges, attorneys or industry experts.
 Types of proceedings include, among others:

-The parties present their case to a single arbitrator (or a panel of arbitrators) that renders a decision that is usually binding and usually not appealable to a court.
-The arbitration can be conducted under the American Arbitration Association rules, the International Chamber of Commerce, the rules of specialized associations or a private contractual agreement.
+The parties present their case to a single arbitrator (or a panel of arbitrators) that renders a decision that is usually binding and typically not appealable to a court.

 The award is guaranteed to be within a specific range.
 If the arbitrator’s award is higher or lower than the agreed range, the difference is disregarded.

 Nonbinding mediation before an impartial mediator who is knowledgeable about the subject matter of the dispute is the most common ADR procedure used in recent years.
 A mediator acts as a go-between in a series of individual and joint settlement meetings.
 The decision is nonbinding and parties can walk away at any time.